Cub Hills: Lakes and rivers

 The Cub Hills are entirely within the Hudson Bay drainage basin.
 Most of the hills are part of the Saskatchewan River watershed, including the northern, eastern, and southern slopes.
 The western slope of the hills flows north through the tributaries of the Nipekamew River, which flows into Lac la Ronge then the Churchill River via the Rapid River.
 The waters of the northern slope work their way north into various tributaries of the Sturgeon-Weir River, which meets up with the Saskatchewan River near the Manitoba border after going through Namew Lake, Whitey Narrows, and then Cumberland Lake of the Saskatchewan River Delta.
 The eastern slope of the hills is drained by the Mossy River and its tributaries into the Saskatchewan River Delta.
-Several rivers flow south out of the hills and into the east-flowing Torch River–a tributary of the Saskatchewan River.
+Several rivers flow south out of the hills and into the east-flowing Torch River — a tributary of the Saskatchewan River.

 Over 25 bodies of water throughout the hills are stocked with fish.
 The first stockings occurred in 1934 with the stocking of brook trout in McDougal Creek and Lost Echo Creek.
 In those two rivers, and three others, Nipekamew Creek, White Gull Creek, and Mossy River, brook trout became naturalised and feral.
-Lakes such as Piprell, Summit, Zeden are also stocked.
+Lakes such as Piprell, Summit, and Zeden are also stocked.
 All seven species of trout in Saskatchewan are found in the Cub Hills, including brown, rainbow, cutthroat, brook, tiger, lake, and splake.

 Other notable lakes in the hills include Upper and Lower Fishing Lakes, Little Bear Lake, the Gem Lakes, Ispuchaw Lake, Crabtree Lake, Nipekamew Lake, Odell Lake, Lost Echo Lake, Bean Lake, and Stickley Lake.
 Big Sandy Lake is a large lake that is located at the north-eastern edge of the hills.

 Parks and recreation

 Narrow Hills Provincial Park, originally established in 1934 as Nipawin Provincial Forest, covers much of the southern portion of the Cub Hills.
 The park has over 25 lakes, multiple campgrounds, lodges, and a wide network of trails for hiking, snowmobiling, and ATVing.

-There are three provincial recreation sites in the hills.
-Piprell Lake Recreation Site is at the northern end of Piprell Lake, Little Bear Lake Recreation Site is on the south-eastern shore of Little Bear Lake, and Big Sandy Lake Recreation Site is located along the north-western shore of Big Sandy Lake.
-All three recreation sites have campgrounds and lake access.
+There are four provincial recreation sites in and around the hills, all of which have campgrounds and access to lakes.
+They include Piprell Lake, Little Bear Lake, Jayjay Lake, and Big Sandy Lake.

-The Cub Hills Game Preserve (54.2001°N 104.4004°W) is a game preserve in the south-east area of the Cub Hills.
+The Cub Hills Game Preserve (54.2001°N 104.4004°W) is a game preserve in the south-eastern area of the Cub Hills.